Towards a bright future for parks

 - are resilient to economic, social and political change i.e. stand the test of time

-These principles have acted as a checklist and informed the solution for future parks management that we present in this toolkit, a Parks Trust model.
-Throughout, we refer back to these principles and how this model will help to meet them.
+These principles have acted as a checklist and informed the recommendations for parks transformation presented in this toolkit.
+Throughout, we refer back to these principles and how the Parks Trust model in particular can help to meet them.

 Of course this model is not the only solution for public parks, but we believe it has the greatest potential to transform parks for the future in the current climate.